ibm-cloud-docs/power-iaas/pricing.md

 SPP metering is optimized to improve the Total Cost of Ownership (TCO) for AIX and IBM i software licensing and disaster recovery (DR) scenarios.
-Virtual servers that are configured within an SPP do not incur additional cost per VM core or the cost for high-use memory parts.
+Virtual servers that are configured within an SPP do not incur additional cost per VSI core or the cost for high-use memory parts.

 {{_include-segments/spp-pricing-JIRA-18311.md}}